jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 These days hashes can be computed very quickly.
 This is mainly due to the rise of cryptocurrencies and the advent of specialised mining hardware.
 Because of this, if the correct hashing algorithm and parameters are not used then user tables can be vulnerable to dictionary and brute force attacks.

-Consumer grade hardware these days can compute over 100 000 000 000 000 SHA-256 hashes per second.
+A single piece of consumer-grade hardware these days can compute over 100 000 000 000 000 SHA-256 hashes per second.
 So weak passwords hashed with a known salt using SHA-256 can be cracked in sub second time.
-This can be prevented by ensuring you are using a sufficiently slow hashing algorithm.
-Note that consumer grade hardware can compute 10 000 000 000 000 scrypt hashes per second and scrypt is considered a slow hash - so check the algorithm and its parameters.
+This can be prevented by using sufficiently slow hashing algorithm.
+Note that consumer-grade hardware can also compute 10 000 000 000 000 scrypt hashes per second and scrypt is considered a slow hash - so check the algorithm you want to use and its parameters.

 We recommend using **Argon2**.
 Argon2 can only be hashed at about 1 000 hashes per second on consumer grade hardware.
 Even still you will need to **tune the parameters** for your application’s needs - making it fast enough that the user experience is not compromised, and slow enough that it remains secure.